StefanScott/urweb-queryX1-dyn/README.md

 since I would be afraid the types would conflict.

-But *based on the actual working code in the Buffer demo*, I felt confident writing my code in a similar fashion:
+But *based on the actual working code in the Batch demo*, I felt confident writing my code in a similar fashion:

 (a) [calling `signal` on `aFilterSource` and assigning the result to `aFilterSignal`](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L28); and then